-As the result, in my opinion it would be better to use both of these types in company to get the best result.
-Each of them can help to make one dimension of such a valuable conversations
+As a result, in my opinion it would be better to use both of these types to get the best result.
+Each of them can help to improve one dimension of a valuable conversation.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.